Beneficiaries Eligible for TRICARE and Medicare

 - Get Started with Medicare

-If you refused Medicare Part B when you first became eligible, or terminated your Part B coverage, you can enroll in Part B during the general enrollment period (January 1 - March 31 each year).
-In this case, you may be responsible for paying a Medicare Part B premium surchargeAn additional 10% for each 12-month period that you were eligible to enroll in Part B, but didn’t.
+If you didn't sign up for Medicare Part B when you first became eligible, or you dropped it, you can sign up during Medicare's general enrollment period (January 1 - March 31 each year).
+You may have to pay a Medicare Part B Late Enrollment PenaltyYour monthly premium for Part B may go up 10% for each full 12-month period that you could have had Part B, but didn't sign up for it..

 If you Have Employer-Sponsored Group Coverage